MidKnightXI/cximage-unix/README.md

 # cximage-unix

+Computer vision library for CPP

+# Disclaimer

-Disclaimer: I'm not the original creator of this library, all credits go to Davide Pizzolato and his original [codeproject article](https://www.codeproject.com/Articles/1300/CxImage)
+I'm not the original creator of this library, all credits go to Davide Pizzolato and his original [codeproject article](https://www.codeproject.com/Articles/1300/CxImage)

-I made some changes to make the library work out of the box on linux/unix/macos systems.